 How to Write a Resume that Works

 The most important thing in writing a resume is to be completely honest.
 It should go without saying, but sadly, statistics show that a lot of people lie or exaggerate on their resumes.
 Know that a good staffing agency, recruiter, or HR department does thorough reference checks.
 When we at Amtec screen your resume, know that we will speak with your former bosses, run background checks, and make sure you have the qualifications you say you do.
-It’s best to put your best–not fake–foot forward and be hired for you are, not who you think they want you to be.
+It’s best to put your best–not fake–foot forward and be hired for who you are, not who you think they want you to be.

 Highlight the Right Stuff

 That being said, there are times when you need to bring certain facets of your accomplishments to center stage.
 Pay attention to what the job posting is targeting.
 If it asks for a certain qualification, experience, or competency and you have it, make sure this version of your resume features it.
 You may tweak your resume toward a job posting every time you apply for a different open position.
-Check out Indeed’s free tool to help build your professional resume.
+Check out ResumeHelp’s free tool to help build your professional resume.

 How to write a resume that works isn’t complicated, but it does take some forethought and self-awareness.
 A resume should never just be a boring chronological list of where you’ve been.
 It should also paint a well-rounded picture of a valuable candidate your future employer can’t wait to hire.